 If your guitar has a dent in an unsealed section of wood e.g. the fingerboard.
 Using a combination of heat and moisture causes the wood to swell and regain its previous shape.
 If you have a dent in the finish of the body of the guitar you can fill the cavity using Gluboost, Superglue, lacquer, or epoxy.

-There are few things more frustrating than putting a dent in a guitar you really cherish.
+There are few things more frustrating than putting a dent in a guitar you have taken great care of and really cherish.
 But rather than accepting the damage as ‘character’, there are some ways we can repair or at least minimize the carnage.
 In the following article, we’ll discuss two methods of acoustic guitar dent repair that you can carry out at home without specialist tools or experience.

 The first blemish on your new guitar